D-Robotics/rdk_doc_en/docs/linux_development/environment_build.md

 The bootloader source code is used to generate the minimal boot image `disk_xxx_miniboot.img`, which contains the partition table, spl, ddr, bl31, and uboot.

-The minimal boot image of RDK X3 is generally maintained and released by Horizon.
+The minimal boot image of RDK X3 is generally maintained and released by D-Robotics.
 You can download the corresponding version from [miniboot](http://sunrise.horizon.cc/downloads/miniboot/).
 If there are no modifications to uboot, you can directly use the official release image.

 Follow the steps below to recompile and generate `miniboot`.